-A brewery is one of a very few places where people actually get paid to drink alcohol.
-Of course, not everyone in the facility has the role of taste testing the beer, some people do.
-In addition, many micro-breweries do allow employees to have a beer at times.
+A brewery is one of the very few places where people actually get paid to drink alcohol.
+Of course, not everyone in the facility has the role of taste-testing the beer, some people do.
+In addition, many microbreweries do allow employees to have a beer at times.
 If drinking is permitted in any way, the facility should have an alcohol consumption policy (ACP).
 This should explain when and where drinking is acceptable, and how much.
 With proper planning, drinking on the job at a brewery can actually be done responsibly.

 Heat & Fire Safety

 Large breweries need to bring a lot of water to a boil when starting the brewing process.
 This means having large flames present in the work environment.
 While this flame is going to be contained using standard safety precautions, there are still dangers involved.